Vegan Strawberry Shortcake

 Flatten and cut the dough:

-• Once dough is formed (above left), place it on a lightly floured flat surface and flatten and mold the dough into a circle about 1/2 inch thick using your hands or rolling pin.
+Once the dough is formed (above left), place it on a lightly floured flat surface and flatten and mold the dough into a circle about 1/2 inch thick using your hands or a rolling pin.

-• Cut circles using a 2 3/4 – 3 inch cookie cutter (a glass works too).
-Leftover dough can be reshaped and cut.
+Cut circles using a 2 3/4 – 3 inch cookie cutter (a glass works too).
+Any leftover dough can be reshaped and cut.

 Tips for cutting biscuits:

-2. Don’t twist the cutter when making cuts, it creates a seal and the biscuits won’t rise as well.
+Don’t twist the cutter when making cuts.
+Twisting creates a seal, and the biscuits won’t rise.

 Prep and bake:

-• Place the shortcakes on an ungreased baking sheet, or lined with a silpat or parchement paper.
-Tip: Make sure the sides touch each other, this will make them cling to one another, rising bigger and taller (meaning awesome shortcakes!).
+Tip: Make sure the sides touch each other.
+This will make them cling to one another, rising bigger and taller (meaning awesome shortcakes!).

-• Bake in the oven for 15 minutes.
-Let cool a few minutes before assembling your strawberry shortcakes.
+Bake in the oven for 15 minutes.
+Let cool for a few minutes before assembling your strawberry shortcakes.

 These homemade biscuits fluff up nicely with a soft and tender center.
 They would be great on their own with a smear of this Triple Berry Chia Jam!